guptaachin/ds-algo/dynamic-programming/lc300_longest_increasing_subsequence/lc300_longest_increasing_subsequence.md

 Tags: dynamic-programming, easy

-Description:

-- Point 1

 Questions:

-- Point 1

-Observations:

-- Point 1
+- Can I do something with the direction of iteration ?
+- How do I not miss test cases ?

 Complexity:
+1DP

-- Time:
+- Time: O($n^2$)
-- Space:
+- Space: O(n)

 Hand Writes
 ![alt text](../../images/lc_300_lis_1.png "LIS Rec")